Aliases for OPN4 Gene

 OPN4 (Opsin 4) is a Protein Coding gene.
-Diseases associated with OPN4 include retinitis pigmentosa.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled photoreceptor activity and 11-cis retinal binding.
-An important paralog of this gene is OPN1SW.
+Diseases associated with OPN4 include Retinal Degeneration and Nonarteritic Anterior Ischemic Optic Neuropathy.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled photoreceptor activity.
+An important paralog of this gene is RRH.

 UniProtKB/Swiss-Prot Summary for OPN4 Gene